wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

     - filed with a court
     - begin litigation process
 - complaint: filed by plaintiff
+  - Contains allegations and relief saught from defendant
+  - summons are delivered to defendant by court officer along with a copy of complaint.
 - answer: filed by defendant
+  - admints or denies each allegation made by plaintiff
+  - may contain affirmative defenses that will defeat the plaintiff’s claim.
+  - The answer may also contain causes of action the defendant has against the plaintiff.
+These statements are called *counterclaims.*
 - Default: order entered by court when defendant does not respond in any way.
 - After getting answer plaintiff must reply
     - Admits or denies each alligation of the defendants counterclaims
+> Complaint and Answer provide framework for lawsuit

 ## Discovery
 Gather the Evidence